bird-house/birdhouse-docs/docs/source/projects.rst

 * `Twitcher`_: an OWS Security Proxy
 * `Malleefowl`_: access to climate data (ESGF, ...) as a service

-WPS services and libraries with algorithms used in climate science analysis:
+WPS services and libraries with libraries used in climate data analysis:

 * `Flyingpigeon`_: services for the climate impact community
 * `Hummingbird`_: provides cdo and compliance-checker as a service
-* `Dodrio <https://github.com/bird-house/dodrio>`_: WPS for KIT
 * `Emu`_: some example WPS processes for demo